Skip to main content

 Staged copies are cheap to recreate from the LAN store but local disk on small-disk nodes is the scarce resource, so staging has a lifecycle.

-The eviction lifecycle and its three triggers
+The eviction lifecycle and capacity trigger

-A staged model becomes an eviction candidate when no live runner uses
+A staged model becomes an eviction candidate when no live runner uses it.
+Candidates are kept newest-first by last use up to the staging_keep_recent_gb grace budget, and everything beyond the budget is deleted.

-"In-use includes companions": a model is in use not only when an instance names it directly but also when it is the companion of an active model — an MTP sidecar, an assistant drafter, or split vision weights.
+"In-use includes companions": a model is in use not only when an instance names it directly but also when it is the companion of an active model (an MTP sidecar, an assistant drafter, or split vision weights).
 Companions are never eviction candidates, so eviction can never pull weights out from under a live runner.

 The grace budget and tuning it

-Tune it in the staging section of skulk.yaml, or per node via
+Tune it in the staging section of skulk.yaml, or per node via node_overrides:

 model_store: